Ford Focus (third generation): Focus Electric

-Ford ended European series production of the full-electric version of its Focus by April 2017.North American Ford Focus production ended in May 2018 effectively ending full-electric production with it.
+Ford ended European series production of the full-electric version of its Focus by April 2017.
+North American Ford Focus production ended in May 2018 effectively ending full-electric production with it.

 As of 2021, Ford has confirmed plans for an all new Focus EV as it moves toward full electrification.

 Focus ST

 Beginning Summer 2012 (UK)/late 2012 in the US, Ford offered a new performance-oriented hot hatch Focus ST, as first revealed at the 2010 Paris Motor Show and then at the 2011 Frankfurt Motor Show when more details were announced, including the availability of an estate(wagon) version for European markets, and the possibility of a sports sedan version for North American markets.

-The ST features a new, more aggressive exterior design, including a redesigned front bumper with larger air intakes and grille, larger rear wing, wider side sills, center-exit exhaust, and alloy wheels.
-Inside, the car receives a trio of additional gauges mounted in the dashboard, faux-carbon fiber trim, and sport seats with body-colored inserts and stitching.
+The ST features a new, more aggressive exterior design, including a redesigned front bumper with larger air intakes and grille, larger rear wing, wider side sills, centre-exit exhaust, and alloy wheels.
+Inside, the car receives a trio of additional gauges mounted in the dashboard, faux-carbon fiber trim, and sport seats with body-coloured inserts and stitching.
 The car will be offered three trim options: ST1, ST2, and ST3; the same three options that were available with the MkII ST.